-Economies around the world have made paying taxes faster, easier and less costly for businesses-such as by consolidating payments and filings of taxes, offering electronic systems for filing and payment, establishing taxpayer service centers or allowing for more deductions and exemptions.
-Many have lowered tax rates.
-Changes have brought concrete results.
-Some economies simplifying tax payment and reducing rates have seen tax revenue rise.
-What tax reforms has Doing Business recorded in Azerbaijan (table 8.1)?
+Economies around the world have made paying taxes faster, easier and less costly for businesses-such as by consolidating payments and filings of taxes, offering electronic systems for filing and payment, establishing taxpayer service centers or allowing for more deductions

 Table 8.1 How has Azerbaijan made paying taxes easier-or not?
-By Doing Business report year from DB2011 to DB2016
+By Doing Business report year from DB2011 to DB2017

 DB year Reform DB2011 A revision of Azerbaijan's tax code lowered several tax rates, including the profit tax rate, and simplified the process of paying corporate income tax and value added tax.
 DB2015 Azerbaijan made paying taxes easier for companies by introducing an electronic system for filing and paying social insurance contributions.
+DB2017 Azerbaijan made paying taxes easier by abolishing vehicle tax for residents.